-Nokia Siemens Networks HSPA+ Multiflow allows a device to connect to two cell sites at onceAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Siemens Networks HSPA+ Multiflow allows a device to connect to two cell sites at onceAlex Wagner - Editorial Director of News and Content

 There will be plenty of companies showing off their wares at Mobile World Congress later this month, and today Nokia Siemens Networks announced what it has up its sleeve for the big show.
 Called HSPA+ Multiflow, the technology allows devices to connect to two separate HSPA+ cell sites at the same time.
 The purpose is to allow a phone or other product that's on the edge of one cell site to connect to a second neighboring cell at the same time.
 The data being transmitted to the device then has two different paths it can take, and Nokia Siemens Networks says that using Multiflow can result in up to double the data speeds and 50 percent faster response times compared to current HSPA+ networks.
 Carriers will be able to update their existing Nokia Siemens Networks HSPA equipment to support Multiflow with a software upgrade, but our devices will need new hardware to take advantage of the tech.